avam88/PPP_Food_Service_Closure_Rates/README.md

 - The incidence of business closures increases and surpasses the count of open business around April of 2021.
 Loan recipients who received funding or were approved before April 2021 had a higher likelihood of remaining open, that outcome dramatically flip-flopped after April of 2021.

 ## Supervised Machine Learning : Forgiveness Ratio and Approval Date as predictors for Closure Status
-### Hypothesis : Forgiveness Ratio and Business Size (measured by reported jobs) are the biggest predicotrs in determing business status: a larger forgiveness ratio and larger job count will lead to a higher likelihood of a business remaining open.
+### Hypothesis : Forgiveness Ratio and Business Size (measured by reported jobs) are the biggest predictors in determing business status: a larger forgiveness ratio and larger job count will lead to a higher likelihood of a business remaining open.

 A classification machine learning model using logistical regression was used to predict business closure status based on the 4 loan elements identified earlier - Forgiveness Ratio, Jobs Reported, Loan Amount, Approval Date (ranked hierarchically in assumed significance).
 For the purposes of the analysis the reported job count was used as a proxy measure for business size.
-The assumption being that a business with a larger reported job count (a larger company) would have more resources, assets and leverages to insulate from the adverse economic effects of COVID19.
+The assumption being that a business with a larger reported job count (a larger company) would have more resources, assets to leverage and insulate from the adverse economic effects of COVID19.

 ![Screen Shot 2022-11-14 at 10 31 38 PM](https://user-images.githubusercontent.com/107326987/202343200-c7ff841d-ec30-4ce9-9d1e-7244ed229c25.png)
 - The model has a 62% accuracy score at predicting the classification 0 (closed businesses) and a slightly smaller accuracy score of 55% at predicting for the classifier 1 (open business).